scottmcallister/design-pattern-examples-java/strategy-pattern/README.md

 ## Running Tests

-JUnit tests have been written for each public method of our Singleton class.
+JUnit tests have been written for each public method of our Car class.

 ```
 $ mvn clean test